 There are more than 800 million internet users in China, who are permanently connected to their mobiles, tablets, and computers.
 Despite this huge number of potential online consumers many new companies entering the market struggle to attract customers.
 How can you target the Chinese market online more effectively?
 What new strategies are brands and companies using to attract Chinese customers?
 The answer is online influencers, or ‘Wanghong’.
-Let’s explore how these cyber celebrities can make or break a new business.
+Let’s explore how these cyber celebrities can make or break a new business through influencer marketing in China.

 Influencers on the Chinese Web